All for me, and all for free.

 - there are no adverts for hosting companies.

-- And I am not going to criticise, or recommend, a particular host.
+- And I am not going to criticise, or recommend, a particular host – well, just one: HugeDomains is the worst of the low.
+Avoid this scamming, Malware inserting scum like the plague.

 The main motivation behind writing this is to save others the grief I caused myself, by my what became an obsession to find the holy hoster – I just Googled this and a company of this name exists, but if you are cynical enough to believe I intended this, it’s your problem!